pacha/vem-doc/content/index.rst

 Credits
 -------

-Vem makes use of code provided by Vim's community for some of its features:
+Vem makes use of some Vim plugins to power some of its features.
+Many thanks to the authors of the following great projects:

     * `vim-pathogen <https://github.com/tpope/vim-pathogen>`_
       by Tim Pope